Chaldean Syrian Church: Modern schism and reconciliation

-Post reconciliation
+Post-reconciliation

 The post reconciliation stage marked substantial growth for the church, with multiple new parishes being built.
-The Holy Synod of the Assyrian Church of the East was convened between 13th to 19th January 2010 at the Metropolitan's palace in Thrissur, marking the third patriarchal visit by Mar Dinkha IV to India and the consecration of two new bishops.
+The Holy Synod of the Assyrian Church of the East was convened between 13 and 19 January 2010 at the Metropolitan's palace in Thrissur, marking the third patriarchal visit by Mar Dinkha IV to India and the consecration of two new bishops.
 This marked both the first Synod to held by the Assyrian Church in India, and the very first episcopal consecration in India.
 Archdeacon Joju Anto was consecrated as Mar Yohannan Yoseph Episcopa and Archdeacon Shaju Paulose as Mar Awgin Kuriakose Episcopa.
 On 29 September 2019, Mar Abimalek Timotheus was officially canonised as a saint, his tomb is located in the Grave Chapel of the Metropolitan Cathedral in Thrissur.
 Mar Aprem remained the Metropolitan of India until September 2021, when he retired due to issues related to age, becoming the Metropolitan Emeritus, marking almost 53 years as the Metropolitan.
-After his retirement, Mar Awgin was appointed as the Patriarchal Administrator of Archdiocese of India and UAE and later on January 8th, 2023 he was installed as the new Metropolitan of India and the Southern Gulf.
-Mar Aprem died on 7 July, 2025 at the age of 85.
+After his retirement, Mar Awgin was appointed as the Patriarchal Administrator of Archdiocese of India and UAE and later on 8 January 2023 he was installed as the new Metropolitan of India and the Southern Gulf.
+Mar Aprem died on 7 July 2025 at the age of 85.

-The Chaldean Syrian Church in India now constitutes one of the four Archbishoprics of the Assyrian Church of the East.
+The Chaldean Syrian Church in India now constitutes one of the four archbishoprics of the Assyrian Church of the East.
 Its followers number around 45,000.
 The Metropolitan See based in Thrissur City, with the seat being the Marth Mariam Cathedral.